earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R02-subset-time-series-data-R.md

 1. they remove intermediately created variables (keeping our environment cleaner / fewer variables are saved memory)
 1. they combine multiple steps of processing into a clean set of steps that is easy to read once you become familiar with the pipes syntax

-We can do all of the same things that we did with above with one pipe.
+We can do all of the same things that we did above with one pipe.
 Let's see
 how: